atomtables/WebVisCrawler/README.md

 # WebVisCrawl

-a really nice web crawler that focuses more on branching out the internet rather than getting all your data and stealing it and selling it to some company that's going to use it to train an AI model.

 ## DISCLAIMER
 while this project does make use of web crawling, it is not representative of all use cases of web crawling. this project does not respect robots.txt